Visiting Santa at Macy’s Santa Land, Chicago, Illinois

 My family (missing my sister and her family) 🙂

 Make sure you put this on your to-do list every year if you are in the Chicago area!
-While you’re in town, you should definitely go Ice Skating at the Bean in Millennium Park or check out my other Things to Do In Chicago!
+While you’re in town, you should definitely go Ice Skating at the Bean in Millennium Park!
+Be sure to check out my other Things to Do In Chicago!